aldojunior990/orca-plus-api/Readme.md

 1) User needs to register on the application.
 2) A registered user can log in to the application.
 He receives a JWT token that he must use in the next requests.
-3) A logged user can create, update, delete and retrieve your quotes, your customers and your products.
+3) A logged user can create, update, delete and retrieve your budgets, your customers and your products.

 ### Endpoints